10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 our ability to timely and effectively scale our operations;

-our ability to successfully implement, launch, and achieve market acceptance of our 1stDibs Auctions offering and to anticipate and manage the risks associated therewith
+our ability to successfully achieve and maintain market acceptance of our 1stDibs Auctions offering and to anticipate and manage the risks associated therewith;

 our ability to develop and protect our brand;